michaeluno/web-page-dumper/README.md

 Accepts a value of positive number.

-### Overriding Connection Timeout
+### Setting Connection Timeout
 On Heroku, each HTTP request should be responded within 30 seconds to avoid the recurring 503 error.

-To override the timeout setting, use the `WPD_TIMEOUT` environment variable.
+To set the timeout, use the `WPD_TIMEOUT` environment variable.
 It accepts milliseconds such as `29000`.

 There are mainly two options: